cgogn/cgogn.github.io/index.md

 ## Implementation

-CGoGN (Combinatorial and Geometric modeling with Generic N-dimensional Maps) is a C++ library that provides an efficient index-based implementation of n-dimensional combinatorial maps.
+CGoGN provides an efficient C++ implementation of combinatorial maps.
+Its main features are combinatorial maps representation, manipulation, traversal and a dynamic attribute mechanism.
+It is also designed to take advantage of parallel architectures.

 ### Containers